okuvshynov/slowllama/README.md

 ## slowllama

-Fine-tune Llama2 models, including 70B on Apple M1/M2 devices (for example, Macbook Air!).
+Fine-tune Llama2 models, including 70B on Apple M1/M2 devices (for example, Macbook Air!) or consumer nVidia GPUs.

 slowllama is not using any quantization.
-Instead, it offloads parts of model to SSD on both forward/backward passes.
+Instead, it offloads parts of model to SSD or main memory on both forward/backward passes.
 In contrast with training large models from scratch (unattainable) or inference, where we are likely to care about interactivity, we can still get something finetuned if you let it run for a while.

 Current version is using LoRA to limit the updates to a smaller set of parameters.
 First version supported full finetuning as well, but I decided to remove it for now, more on that below.
+Should be possible to bring it back for main-memory-only offload.
+On the other hand, if everything fits into memory, there's no need to do whole 'evaluate twice' thing, might just use [fairscale](https://fairscale.readthedocs.io/en/stable/deep_dive/offload.html) instead?

 Finetuning is the only focus, there's nothing special done for inference, consider [llama.cpp](https://github.com/ggerganov/llama.cpp).

-It should work on CUDA as well, but I didn't do any tests/optimization for that - most likely it'll move things between storage/RAM/GPU more than needed + use wrong types and maybe transform between types.
-Maybe i hardcoded ```to('mps')``` somewhere.
-In theory it should be possible to finetune, for example, 70B llama in bfloat16 with LoRA on single more-less recent GPU.
-See some thoughts/plans in [TODO section](#todo)
+For CUDA-specific experiments, see [report on a10](a10.md).

+Code Llama update: after fixing rope_theta configuration it loads, trains, and generates some python code.
+I haven't tried to do any 'real' fintuning yet.

 ### Example